Every Town Has an Elm Street: Rejuvenating the ‘Nightmare on Elm Street’ Franchise

 It is impossible to recreate what Craven and Englund worked together to create in the first place, so why bother trying?
 The ANOES series can be what it set out to be right from the start: a look at facing your fears and coming to terms with the failures of those who were meant to protect you.
 This is a franchise perfect for capturing what scares us, so let’s allow Freddy to stay with Robert Englund and allow Elm Street to live in another town. 🩸

 Jerry Smith is a film journalist and composer, hailing from the Central Valley of California.
-For over a decade now, he has annoyed readers of many sites and magazines with an overabundance of Halloween 4 love and personal essays.
-Follow him on Twitter @JerryisjustOK and visit his website Rainydaysforghosts.bandcamp.com
+For over a decade now, they have annoyed readers of many sites and magazines with an overabundance of Halloween 4 love and personal essays.
+Follow them on Twitter @JerryisjustOK and visit their website Rainydaysforghosts.bandcamp.com.

 Visit MANOR’s official website: MANORHQ.com.

 © 2022 Manor Entertainment LLC